chrokh/toow-old/chapters/syntax.md

 ```

 Syntactic errors are known as syntax errors.
-When we find ourselves looking at a program that "doesn't work", we must ask ourselves whether we mean that the program exhibits syntax errors (also known as syntax errors), semantic errors, or combinations of the two.
+When we find ourselves looking at a program that "doesn't work", we must ask ourselves whether we mean that the program exhibits syntax errors, semantic errors, or combinations of the two.

 When dealing with [compiled](compilation) languages, syntax errors are brought to our attention, by the compiler, at, what is known as, compile-time.
 When dealing with [interpreted](interpretation) languages, syntax errors are only brought to our attention, by the interpreter, at, what is known as, run-time.